bobleesj/cif-filter-copy/README.md

 ## Changelog

+- 20250124: add option to preprocess files for all all options.
-- 20240709: implement `cifki` v1.0.2, preprocess for option 1 only
+- 20240709: integrate `cifkit` for filtering and moving files.
   (https://github.com/bobleesj/cif-cleaner/issues/24)
-- 20240708: integreated CI tests for all options
+- 20240708: add CI tests for all options.
-- 20240705: integrated `cikift`, refactored code and prompts
+- 20240705: use `cikift`, refactored code and prompts.
-- 20240303: added GitHub CI integration